Nonlinear Traces: Introduction

-\begin{example} Here is a reminder of two well-known applications of the Atiyah-Bott-Lefschetz formula in representation theory.
+Here is a reminder of a well-known application of the Atiyah-Bott-Lefschetz formula in representation theory.

-If $G$ is a finite group, and $X=G/K$ is a homogeneous set, and $M=k[G/K]$ the ring of functions, one recovers the Frobenius character formula for the induced representation $k[G/K]$.
+$\bullet$ If $G$ is a finite group, and $X=G/K$ is a homogeneous set, and $M=k[G/K]$ the ring of functions, one recovers the Frobenius character formula for the induced representation $k[G/K]$.

-If $G$ is a reductive group, $X=G/B$ is the flag variety, $M=\cL$ is an equivariant line bundle on $G/B$, and $g\in G$ runs over a maximal torus, one recovers the Weyl character formula for the induced representation $H^*(G/B, \cL)$. \end{example}
+$\bullet$ If $G$ is a reductive group, $X=G/B$ is the flag variety, $X/G=pt/B\to pt/G$.
+The loop map is the (group) Grothendieck-Springer simultaneous resolution, with fibers giving fixed point loci on the flag variety.
+For $M=\cL$ an equivariant line bundle on $G/B$, and $g\in G$ runs over a maximal torus, one recovers the Weyl character formula for the induced representation $H^*(G/B, \cL)$. \end{example}

 \begin{remark} The reader will note no explicit appearance of the Todd genus in the above formulas.
-It arises when one unwinds the integration map $ \int_{\cL f}:\omega(\cL X) \to \omega(\cL Y), $ given by Grothendieck duality, in terms of functions.
-In particular, the familiar denominators in the Atiyah-Bott formula, are implicit in the integration measure on the fixed point locus.
+In other words as for K-theory, pushforward of sheaves naturally agrees with the pushforward in Hochschild homology.
+The Todd genus arises in comparing these natural pushforwards with the pushforward in cohomology, i.e., integration of forms.
+It arises when one unwinds the integration map $ \int_{\cL f}:\omega(\cL X) \to \omega(\cL Y), $ given by Grothendieck duality, in terms of functions (or differential forms) using the Hochschild-Kostant-Rosenberg theorem.
+In particular, the familiar denominators in the Atiyah-Bott formula are implicit in the integration measure on the fixed point locus.

-For instance, as mentioned above, when $X$ is a smooth scheme, the loop space is the total space of the shifted tangent complex $\cL X \simeq \BT_X[-1]$, and global volume forms are canonically functions $\omega(\cL X) \simeq \cO( \BT_X[-1]) \simeq \Sym(\Omega_X[1])$.
+For instance, as mentioned above, when $X$ is a smooth scheme, a geometric version of the HKR theorem asserts that the loop space is the total space of the shifted tangent complex $\cL X \simeq \BT_X[-1]$, and global volume forms are canonically functions $\omega(\cL X) \simeq \cO( \BT_X[-1]) \simeq \Sym(\Omega_X[1])$.
 Under this identification (as explained by Markarian~\cite{markarian}), the resulting integration of functions on $\cL X$ differs from the integration of differential forms on $X$ by the Todd genus.

 \end{remark}